kazuph/mcp-docs-rag/README.md

 ## Features

 ### Resources
-- List and access document collections via `docs://` URIs
+- List and access documents via `docs://` URIs
 - Documents can be Git repositories or text files
 - Plain text mime type for content access

 ### Tools
 - `list_documents` - List all available documents in the DOCS_PATH directory
-  - Returns a formatted list of all document collections
+  - Returns a formatted list of all documents
   - Shows total number of available documents
-- `rag_query` - Query document collections using RAG
+- `rag_query` - Query documents using RAG
-  - Takes collection_id and query as parameters
+  - Takes document_id and query as parameters
   - Returns AI-generated responses with context from documents
 - `add_git_repository` - Clone a Git repository to the docs directory with optional sparse checkout
   - Takes repository_url as parameter
-  - Optional document_name parameter to customize the name of the document collection (use simple descriptive names without '-docs' suffix)
+  - Optional document_name parameter to customize the name of the document (use simple descriptive names without '-docs' suffix)
   - Optional subdirectory parameter for sparse checkout of specific directories
   - Automatically pulls latest changes if repository already exists
 - `add_text_file` - Download a text file to the docs directory